 Since hypnosis deals with the subconscious, it can effectively help resolve this conflict.
 Hypnosis also helps by acting as a vehicle to integrate these skills with the subconscious thereby making the application of skills more natural and effective.
 Experimentation and rehearsal of applying these new skills can be carried out in the subconscious during hypnosis.

 Hypnosis can also help enhance the homework and experimental aspects crucial in CBT as these can be seeded & reinforced in the subconscious.

 In the case of automatic thoughts patterns, Hypnosis can be used to pause or slow down the thoughts playing inside the mind (through suggestions), so that we can become aware of them.

 Having identified the client’s unhelpful thinking patterns, Hypnosis can further help by adding a dimension of flexibility in perception and behaviour which can help the client rethink about things in a much healthier manner.

 Hypnosis can also help by creating a degree of detachment from thoughts and feelings which allows the client to observe these thoughts and feelings as an outsider (3rd person).
 This helps the client see that we are not our thoughts and feelings which makes it easy to challenge these thoughts, feelings and other unhelpful beliefs.

-Instead of trying to make new associations at conscious level which generally requires a lot of efforts and repetition before they can become automatic i.e. subconscious, hypnosis can be used to create associations directly at the level of subconscious.
+Instead of trying to make new associations at the conscious level which generally requires a lot of efforts and repetition before they can become automatic i.e. subconscious, hypnosis can be used to create associations directly at the level of the subconscious.